-In December 2020, the FDA approved Emergency Use Authorization (EUA) for the Pfizer/BioNTech and Moderna COVID-19 vaccines.
-At the time of this article, January 13, 2021, the COVID-19 vaccine is not yet currently available for patients.
+In February 2021, the FDA approved Emergency Use Authorization (EUA) for the Johnson & Johnson single-dose COVID-19 vaccine which followed the approval in December 2020 for the Pfizer/BioNTech and Moderna COVID-19 vaccines.
 As the vaccine becomes available to people across the U.S., there are many questions about receiving the vaccine while pregnant or breastfeeding.
-The brief comments below reflect both available data and expert opinions as of January 13, 2021.

 Q: I am pregnant.
 Should I get the COVID-19 vaccine?

-A: Vaccination, especially with vaccines that do not contain live virus, are considered a safe and routine part of prenatal care.
+A: Vaccinations are considered a safe and routine part of prenatal care.
 For example, the flu shot is not only offered during pregnancy but recommended.

-In line with recommendations from the Centers for Disease Control and Prevention (CDC), when the COVID-19 vaccine is available for patients, it will be offered to those who are pregnant.
+In line with recommendations from the Centers for Disease Control and Prevention (CDC), when a COVID-19 vaccine is available for patients, it will be offered to those who are pregnant.
 However, it is recommended that you speak with your OB provider about whether or not you should get vaccinated.
-Both the virus and the vaccine are new.
-There is very little data on the safety of this vaccine in pregnancy, as pregnant people were not included in the trials of the vaccines.
-However, 18 individuals who received the vaccine in the vaccine trials did become pregnant after vaccination.
-So far, those pregnancies are ongoing and we hope to learn more about those individuals soon.
+Both the virus and the vaccines are new.
+As pregnant people were not included in the trials of the COVID-19 vaccines, safety data is limited.

-Like many new medications and vaccines, the COVID-19 vaccine was studied in pregnant animals and these studies did not show any complications related to the vaccine.
+A: Like many new medications and vaccines, the COVID-19 vaccines were studied in pregnant animals and these studies did not show any complications related to fertility or reproduction from the vaccine exposure.

 Q: If I decide to get the vaccine during pregnancy, does it matter when I get vaccinated?